“Mommy, is Jesus white?”

 “Ethnicity refers to common ancestry, tribe, nationality, and background, often with shared customs, language, culture, values, traditions, and history.
 Race, on the other hand, is the classification of people according to their supposed physical traits and ancestry.
 Race, though a manmade historical construct, has real-life, present-day realities.”

 White people have not always considered themselves as part of an ethnic or racial group.
 But every person is made in the image of God, full of beauty and promise.
 Unfortunately, pride created a history full of racial strife and evil perpetrated around the world.

 What do we see during Black History Month?

 It is in February that we celebrate Black History Month, an opportunity to highlight and learn the often ignored or unknown contributions of black people.
 Discussions of black history inevitably bring up the painful history in America.
-This year marks 400 years since the first enslaved Africans were brought to America, and the brutal history of slavery and devastation has reaped generations of trauma with present-day realities.
+Just over 400 years ago, the first enslaved Africans were brought to America and the brutal history of slavery and devastation has reaped generations of trauma with present-day realities.